Penguinsecq/penguinsecq.github.io/docs/acsc-essential-eight/implementing-acsc-essential-eight-case-study.md

 - Interviewing and surveys.
 - etc.

 Any assessment evidences, limitataions, screenshots and constraints on testing were documented within the finding summary report.
-I ended up found many security gaps which I am sharing here for some issues.
-It might be useful.
+I sent the detaild finding report with executive summary to the client.
+The followings are the implementation challenges that I want to keep and share as valuable experience.
+Hope, it might be useful.

 Remediation Case study 1 - MFA gaps